nf-core/metapep/docs/output.md

 - `figures/`
   - `entity_binding_ratios.*.pdf`: plots the entity binding ratio per allele.
 Contains box plots showing the binding ratios per condition and entity.
 The binding rate is calculated per entity as number of binders divided by total number of peptides.
 Multiple occurrences of peptides within one protein are not counted.
   - `entity_binding_ratios.with_points.*.pdf`: plots the entity binding ratio per allele.
 Contains box plots showing the binding ratios per condition and entity.
-Each point corresponds to one entity (contig, MAG or taxon, depending on input type).
+Each point corresponds to one entity (contig, MAG, taxon or protein FASTA, depending on input type).
   - `entity_binding_ratios/`
     - `entity_binding_ratios.allele_*.tsv`: data tables for plotting the entity binding ratios per allele.
 Contain condition_name, binding_rate and entity_weight.
   - `prediction_score_distribution.*.pdf`: plots the score distribution per allele.
 Contains weighted violin plots showing the distribution of prediction scores per condition.